- 1 Types of Adjectives

 - The latest smartphones are less expensive than the old ones.

 - Yesterday the weather was better than today.

 - This article was deeper than the previous one.

 In this context, comparative adjectives can be used more or less.
 Moreover, In the above examples, you can get more understanding of them.

 You can check the list of comparative adjectives to practice by making various sentences.

-When it comes to superlative adjectives, they are used to explain or describe the object.
+When it comes to superlative adjectives, are used to explain or describe the object.
 They are used to depict the mean (Low) and extreme (High) degrees of quality.
-In this regard, you can use superlative adjectives when discussing two or more than two things.
+In this regard, you can use superlative adjectives when discussing two or more two things.

 Subject + Verb + the + Superlative Adjective + Object